vedelaar/ikea_lamp/README.md

-Files I use to have the IKEA SYMFONISK as a dimmer for an IKEA TRÅDFRI led-lamp.
+Files I use to have the IKEA SYMFONISK sound remote as a dimmer for an IKEA TRÅDFRI led-lamp.

 Rotate to dim the light.
 Single press to turn on/off, double press to turn on with dimmest setting, triple press to turn the light on with the brightest setting.